tejaschaudhari2811/Mouse_Disease_Detection_App/README.md

 # Mouse_Disease_Detector
-# Mouse disease identification for an image Uploaded to an Interactive Website created using Flask
+# Mouse disease identification for an image clicked using mobile phone.

 ## Plan:
 1. Use bing image downloader to collect images